Shumway Marine Banner

 2.6 Advertising

-2.6.1 The ICA may authorize advertising in accordance with current prescriptions of IYRU and the national governing authority.
+2.6.1 The ICA may authorize advertising in accordance with current prescriptions of US Sailing and the national governing authority.

 2.7 Measurement